 We have over 700 residents who have worked with NICA to improve their circumstances.
 Nicaragua has a very young population, with 50% being under eighteen years old.
 Our participation is remarkable at 40%.
 El Transito is engaged in facilitating change.
 Together, NICA and the residents have made tremendous strides over the past twelve years.

 The CREA Program has accomplished so much since its launch in early 2015.
 Attendance at school has increased.
 Test scores have improved significantly.
 Interest in learning has increased.

 The Somos El Cambio Program has made steady and consistent progress since its inception in 2006.
-Many new homes have been built.
-Other homes have been repaired and improved.
+Many new homes have been built and 100s of other homes have been repaired and improved.
 New businesses are operating in town.